Trestles User Guide: Storage Overview

 After logging in, users are placed in their home directory, /home, also referenced by the environment variable $HOME.
 The home directory is limited in space and should be used only for source code storage.
-Production runs should not make use of the home file system, as it is not set up for high performance throughput.
+Jobs should never be run from the home file system, as it is not set up for high performance throughput.
 Users should keep usage on $HOME under 100GB.
 Backups are currently being stored on a rolling 8-week period.
 In case of file corruption/data loss, please contact us at firstname.lastname@example.org to retrieve the requested files.

 Lustre Project Space

-The SDSC Projects Storage is available to all allocated users of Trestles and Gordon, and is accessible at:
+SDSC Projects Storage has 1.4 PB of capacity and is available to all allocated users of Trestles and Gordon.
+It is accessible at:

-Project Storage is single copy, not backed up, not purged, and users should ensure that critical data are duplicated elsewhere.
+Project Storage is not backed up and users must ensure that critical data are duplicated elsewhere.
 Space is provided on a per-project basis and is available for the duration of the associated compute allocation period.
 Data will be retained for 3 months beyond the end of the project, by which time data must be migrated elsewhere.

 Lustre Scratch Space

-This directory is created at the start of a job and users should use this space for files which require shared scratch space, or their data needs require more than 80 GB.
-Otherwise, the local SSD scratch space (see below) should be used.
-As users can only access the scratch space after the job starts, executables and other input data can be copied here from the user's home directory.
+The former is created at the start of a job and should be used for applications that require a shared scratch space, or more storage than can be provided by the flash disks.
+Because users can only access the scratch space after the job starts, executables and other input data must be copied here from the user's home directory from within a job's batch script.
 Unlike SSD scratch storage, the data stored in lustre scratch is not purged immediately after job completion.
-Instead, users will have time after the job completion to copy back data they wish to retain to their projects directories, home directories, or to their home institution.
+Instead, users will have time after the job completes to copy back data they wish to retain to their projects directories, home directories, or to their home institution.

-Next, retrieve a certificate from the XSEDE proxy server.
-You only need to enter your XSEDE username and password once.
-They are the same as your User Portal username and password:
+To initiate a transfer, first load the globus module and retrieve a certificate from the XSEDE proxy server.
+You will need to enter your XSEDE username and password.

-$ myproxy-logon -T -l <user> Enter MyProxy pass phrase: A credential has been received for user <user> in /tmp/x509up_uXXXXX.
+$ module load globus $ myproxy-logon -T -l <XSEDE Portal username> Enter MyProxy pass phrase: A credential has been received for user <user> in /tmp/x509up_uXXXXX.
 Trust roots have been installed in /home/<user>/.globus/certificates/

 To transfer data to Trestles: